rizwanranjha/GitHub-for-Beginners/README.md

 - Star/fork trending projects
 - Learn commit streak tips

+**Learning Goals**: Build GitHub profile, host portfolio using GitHub Pages

+🔍 What to search:

+    how to create a GitHub Profile README

+    how to host a website using GitHub Pages

+    GitHub Pages for HTML/CSS portfolio

+    how to maintain GitHub commit streak

+    how to fork and star trending repositories

 **🛠️ Final Project**: Live GitHub Pages portfolio + Profile README + 3–5 projects

+🔍 What to search:

+    examples of GitHub Profile README for developers

+    GitHub Pages portfolio templates for developers

 ---

 ## 📚 Practice Tools (Free & Online)